Dean John G. Geer

 Geer has led multiple initiatives to recruit, support and retain faculty, including the launch of the Faculty Development and Diversity website, the Faculty Insights professional development series, and as chair of the Deans Working Group to support implementation of the recommendations of the COACHE Faculty Satisfaction Survey.
 He has also led and co-chaired numerous other initiatives, faculty councils and committees through the university’s shared governance process.
 Examples of this work include launching a strategic review process for the Vanderbilt Press, leading the successful search for the Evans Family Executive Director of the Career Center, Kate Brooks, and co-chairing the search for the first vice provost for inclusive excellence, Melissa Thomas-Hunt.

-Geer was a founder of the Center for the Study of Democratic Institutions and now co-directs the influential Vanderbilt Poll, which launched in January 2011.
+Geer is a founder of the Center for the Study of Democratic Institutions and now co-directs the influential Vanderbilt Poll, which launched in January 2011.
 In 2015, the Vanderbilt Poll became a charter member of the American Association for Public Opinion Research’s Transparency Initiative.
 The Vanderbilt Poll conducts surveys of the entire state and of Nashville, offering the chance to assess the public’s thinking on a range of issues that is of interest to citizens, policy-makers, and elected officials.

 He has published five books and more than 20 articles on presidential politics and elections, and previously served as editor of The Journal of Politics.
 In 2019, a new edition of Gateways to Democracy will appear in print.
 An earlier book, In Defense of Negativity: Attacks Ads in Presidential Campaigns, won the Goldsmith Book prize from Harvard University.
 Geer has provided extensive commentary in the news media on politics, including live national interviews for FOX, CNN, NBC, CBS, MSNBC, ABC, PBS, and NPR.
 Geer has also written op-ed pieces for Politico, The Washington Post, Los Angeles Times, USA Today and Chicago Tribune.